davidwartell/go-commons-drw/README.md

 }
 ```

-### httpcommon
-Code for http clients and standing up http proxy servers in golang in front of your client to control aspects of the request.

 ### launchd
 MacOS Launch Daemon tooling.
 A facade and extra tooling around a fork of https://github.com/DHowett/go-plist that has changes I found necessary for control of MacOS Launch Daemon on customer computers.